Palace of Justice, Brussels: Dimensions

-Many questions remain on this project which saw its budget exceed 50 million Belgian francs (which was equivalent to an entire year of public works in the country at the time) for an initial estimate of barely 4 million.
+Many questions remain on this project, which saw its budget exceed 50 million Belgian francs (which was equivalent to an entire year of public works in the country at the time) for an initial estimate of barely 4 million.
 The excessiveness of the site, and the freedom left to the architect to override almost all the rules initially imposed, remain a great mystery.

 Usage

 The Palace of Justice is the most important court building in Belgium, seat of the country's different courts and tribunals, most notably the Court of Cassation, its supreme court.
 The Court of Cassation handles cases in the two main languages of Belgium, being Dutch and French, and provides certain facilities for cases in German.
-The Court of Assizes (criminal court which tries the most serious crimes), the Court of Appeal of Brussels (appellate court), as well as the Tribunal of First Instance of Brussels (general jurisdiction), also seat there.
+The Court of Assizes (criminal court that tries the most serious crimes), the Court of Appeal of Brussels (appellate court), as well as the Tribunal of First Instance of Brussels (general jurisdiction), also seat there.
 The Palace of Justice also includes within it the prosecution services adjoining these jurisdictions, as well as various libraries.